thojmr/PregnancyPlus/README.md

 This plugin works in Koikatsu, Honey Select 2, and AI.
 Grab the KK zip for Koikatsu, HS2 zip for Honey Select 2, and AI zip for AI [here](https://github.com/thojmr/KK_PregnancyPlus/releases)

 ## How to install
-Almost all plugins are installed in the same way.
-If there are any extra steps needed they will be added to the plugin descriptions below.
 1. Make sure you have at least BepInEx 5.1 and latest BepisPlugins and KKAPI.
 2. Download the latest release of the plugin you want.
-3. Extract the archive into your game directory.
-The plugin .dll should end up inside your BepInEx\plugins\ directory.
+3. Extract the zip archive into your root game directory.
+The plugin .dll will end up inside your BepInEx\plugins\ directory.
     - Should look like {root game}/BepInEx/plugins/XX_PregnancyPlus.dll
-4. Check if there are no warnings on game startup, if the plugin has settings it should appear in plugin settings.
+4. Check if there are no warnings on game startup, if the plugin loaded it should appear in Plugin Config.

-## Compiling with Visual Studio 2019 (The official way)
+## (Developers only) Compiling with Visual Studio 2019 (The official way)
 Simply clone this repository to your drive and use the free version of Visual Studio 2019 for C# to compile it.
 Hit build and all necessary dependencies should be automatically downloaded.
 Check the following links for useful tutorials.
 If you are having trouble or want to try to make your own plugin/mod, feel free to ask for help in modding channels of either the [Koikatsu](https://discord.gg/hevygx6) or [IllusionSoft](https://discord.gg/F3bDEFE) Discord servers.
 - https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository
 - https://docs.microsoft.com/en-us/visualstudio/get-started/csharp/?view=vs-2019
 - https://docs.microsoft.com/en-us/visualstudio/ide/troubleshooting-broken-references?view=vs-2019

-## Compiling with Visual Studio Code (Not the suggested way, but my way)
+## (Developers only) Compiling with Visual Studio Code (Not the suggested way, but my way)
 Simply clone this repository to your drive and use Visual Studio Code.
 Install the C# extension for VSCode.
 Make sure the following directory exists `C:/Program Files (x86)/Microsoft Visual Studio/2019/Community/MSBuild/Current/Bin/msbuild.exe`.